Denny Chimes

 Denny Chimes is a 115 ft tall campanile tower on the south side of The Quad at the University of Alabama, in Tuscaloosa, Alabama.
-The tower was named in honor of George H. Denny, who served as university president from 1912 to 1936 and then again from 1941 through 1942.
+The tower was named in honor of George H. Denny, who served as university president from 1912 to 1936 and again as interim president from 1941 through 1942.
 It is equipped with a 25-bell carillon.
 The tower is one of the most visible landmarks on campus.

 History

 The idea of erecting a bell tower on the University of Alabama campus was initially suggested in 1919.
 It was envisioned as a war memorial for those who fought in World War I. Due to a lack of funding for its construction, the project never materialized.

 In the late 1920s, university students were finally successful in collecting the necessary funding to construct a tower, although not as a war memorial.
 It was done in an effort to dedicate the structure to university president George Denny, after learning of a rumor that he was looking to leave the university and return to his native Virginia.

 The tower was built by Skinner, Maxwell and Company at a final cost of $40,000.
 It was dedicated on May 27, 1929, with Governor Bibb Graves in attendance.